adeshcloudops/adeshcloudops/README.md

 ## 🧑‍💻 About Me

 Hello!
-I'm **Ketan Dhadve**, a passionate **DevOps Engineer** based in **Pune, Maharashtra, India**.
+I'm **Adesh Dorge**, a passionate **DevOps Engineer** based in **Pune, Maharashtra, India**.
 I bring hands-on experience from my tenure at **Hisan Lab Private Limited**, where I worked on real-world DevOps practices including CI/CD pipeline development, containerization, and cloud infrastructure management.

 My expertise lies in bridging the gap between **Development** and **Operations** — ensuring software is not only built efficiently but also deployed, scaled, and monitored reliably.
 I am a firm believer in the **"automate everything"** philosophy and continuously strive to eliminate manual, repetitive tasks through smart tooling.